 The tour takes you through uneven terrain, and is not recommended for those with existing injuries, or pregnant women.

-You will be sent an equipment list prior to arrival.
 Remember that Svalbard is tax and duty free, so that you can always pick up quality equipment in our expeditions shop, Longyear78.

 You will be sent a complete equipment list before the tour.
 We will supply the following:

 We will also provide food during the whole tour.
 Remember to pack your gear in plastic bags/waterproof bags as equipment can become wet during the tour.
 You may also wish to take extra plastic bags along.

 Don’t miss out on our great offers and news from Svalbard.